-It is worthy to note that Capet et al. (2020), concludes that only 20% of models provide a dynamic uncertainty together with the forecasted EOVs, which would be required for a real-time provision of confidence levels associated with the forecasts (e.g., as is usual for instance in weather forecasts).
-Usually, model providers perform operational and off-line validations, focusing mostly on the best estimate solution, and not so on the forecast skill assessment; scientific statistical metrics are computed using available in-situ observational data sources from their own networks or external observational data providers (using observational products from core services such as Copernicus, other national/regional/local public providers or from the industry, if available); in coastal high resolution systems, with quite limited geographical domains, the use of satellite data is not so common for model validation due to both the lack of remotely sensed product coverage and the higher uncertainty of remotely sensed coastal data.
-This is the case of many OOFS all over the world.
-For instance, the South African ocean forecast system (SOMISANA-Sustainable Ocean Modelling Initiative: A South African Approach; https://somisana.ac.za/) delivers downscaling of global model products for specific coastal applications in key coastal areas.
+It is worth noting that Capet et al. (2020) conclude that only 20% of models provide a dynamic uncertainty together with the forecasted EOVs, which would be required for a real-time provision of confidence levels associated with the forecasts (e.g. as is usual for instance in weather forecasts).
+Usually, model providers perform operational and offline validations, focusing mostly on the best-estimate solution and not so on the forecast skill assessment; scientific statistical metrics are computed using available in situ observational data sources from their own networks or external observational data providers (using observational products from core services such as Copernicus; other national, regional or local public providers; or the industry, if available); in coastal high-resolution systems, with quite limited geographical domains, the use of satellite data is not so common for model validation due to both the lack of remotely sensed product coverage and the higher uncertainty of remotely sensed coastal data.
+This is the case of many OOFSs all over the world.
+For instance, the South African ocean forecast system (SOMISANA - Sustainable Ocean Modelling Initiative: a South African approach; https://somisana.ac.za/, last access: 30 April 2025) delivers downscaling of global model products for specific coastal applications in key coastal areas.
 In these cases, scientific model validation is mostly done offline by model producers, comparing their best estimated hindcast solutions with the existing historic observations.
 Given the coastal nature of the models, the validation process is focussed mainly on coastal moorings with the model domains.
-These include coastal temperature recorders, bottom mounted thermistor strings, wire-walker moorings and ADCP moorings from previously published datasets (e.g. Lucas et al., 2014, Pitcher et al., 2014, Goschen et al., 2015) as well as unpublished datasets from local institutes.
-Currently, there is not a direct transfer of information about the product quality from the service to the OOFS users, neither computation of forecast skill assessment nor end-user-oriented metrics.
-However, some interesting initiatives, mostly linked with the engaging of stakeholder and product disseminations through end-user services platforms, are on-going and in the SOMISANA OOFS roadmap is included the implementation of an operational validation protocol, including forecast assessment.
+These include coastal temperature recorders, bottom mounted thermistor strings, wire-walker moorings and ADCP moorings from previously published datasets (e.g. Lucas et al., 2014; Pitcher et al., 2014; Goschen et al., 2015) as well as unpublished datasets from local institutes.
+Currently, there is no direct transfer of information about the product quality from the service to the OOFS users, neither computation of forecast skill assessment nor enduser-oriented metrics.
+However, some interesting initiatives, mostly linked with the engaging of stakeholder and product disseminations through end-user services platforms, are ongoing, and in the SOMISANA OOFS roadmap the implementation of an operational validation protocol is included, including forecast assessment.

 The most common situation is that model validation is performed by the OOFS providers themselves.
-However, in some cases (usually targeted services) there may be options for some external validation, performed not by the provider itself, but directly by the targeted end-user(s).
-This is the case of the DREAMS service (Hirose et al., 2013; 2021) in the west Japan coast, where model solutions are validated directly by the end-users of the service: in this case, fisheries, through a program with fishing boats as ship of opportunity (Ito et al., 2021).
-As DREAMS model provider states: "The fishermen watch carefully the coastal ocean prediction to meet better catches.
-They are inevitably the serious users to claim the quality of prediction".
+However, in some cases (usually targeted services), there may be options for some external validation, performed not by the provider itself but directly by the targeted end user(s).
+This is the case of the DREAMS service (Hirose et al., 2013, 2021) on the west Japanese coast, where model solutions are validated directly by the end users of the service: in this case, fisheries, through a programme with fishing boats as the ship of opportunity (Ito et al., 2021).
+The DREAMS model provider states the following:

+The fishers watch the coastal ocean carefully to achieve better catches.
+They are inevitably the serious users who can claim the quality of prediction.